tsmuse/codelikeadesigner/basics.md

 #### Space
 Space is the entirety of the area of a composition, be it a piece of paper or the viewport in a web browser.
 We can divide space into two distinct kinds: positive and negative.
 Positive space is the space in a composition that has something in it.
 It is what most people think of when they think of graphic design, it’s the things on the page/screen.
 Negative space is all the empty space.
 Negative space is a crucial element in graphic design and should be considered just as carefully as the positive space in your compositions.
 #### Line
 A line is, at it’s most basic, the distance between two points.
 The first thing you probably think of when you think of a line is a solid mark with starting and an ending points, in graphic design speak “a rule”.
 Lines can also be made by arranging elements in such a way as to create the feeling of a continuous line, or you may leave a certain amount of blank space to create a line, like the gutters in-between panels in a comic book.
-Both of these uses are “implied lines”
+Both of these uses are “implied lines.”

 #### Shape
-A shape is a closed line, we know most shapes by their outlines, but shapes are more than just areas of value or color.
-Text, photographs and interactive elements are often arranged into and moved around a composition as shapes.
+A shape is, at it’s most basic, a closed line, We know most shapes by their outlines, but shapes are more than just areas of value or color.
+Text, photographs, and interactive elements are often arranged into and moved around a composition as shapes.

 #### Value
 Value is the measure of how light or dark something is on a scale from pure white to pure black.
 Everything in your composition has a value, including any colors you use.

 #### Color
-As value is the measure of lightness or darkness, color is at it’s most basic a measure of hue; how red, green, blue, orange, yellow, indigo, or violet something is.
-When you think of a specific color you are likely thinking of a combination of value and hue that makes up that color.
+As value is the measure of lightness or darkness, color is, at it’s most basic, a measure of hue; how red, green, blue, orange, yellow, indigo, or violet something is.
+When you think of a specific color you are likely thinking of a combination of value and hue that makes up that “color”.

 #### Texture
 Texture is a tactile surface, or the impression of one.
-In digital design texture is most-often created by repeating patterns made of simple shapes or lines.
+In digital design texture is most-often created by optical illusions, repeating patterns made of simple shapes or lines.
 Typography, illustrations, and photographs also add texture to a composition.

 In addition to the fundamental elements of graphic design, when we’re designing for the web or native software platforms there are a few other fundamental elements specific to the medium: time and sound.

 #### Time
-While traditional graphic design is focused on printed media, time does not play a key role outside of the sequence of individual pieces.
+Traditional graphic design is focused on printed media, time does not play a key role outside of the sequence of individual pieces.
 When we change the medium to software, suddenly time becomes a key component of any design we create.
 Digital interfaces react to user input, move to reveal hidden elements or add emphasis, and are even assembled over time as opposed to being presented all at once.
 Like the other fundamental elements, the use of time should be considered very carefully in your designs.

 #### Sound
 	Graphic design is primarily visual.
 Current trends in computing make most interfaces primarily visual, although the use of sound to reenforce interactions (like the *click* most soft-keyboards make on most smartphones) that are primarily visual and add a sense of texture.
 As computing becomes more ubiquitous, sound is becoming more than just an element of texture, it is also becoming the primary interface.
 Consider carefully both the sounds your interface will make as well as the sounds your users will make in your designs.